DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Module 1/Introduction to Technical Communication.md

 - Purpose - Why write ? what is your purpose or goal ?
 What are your main ideas or "key messages" ?
 - Audience - Who are your primary reaser?
 Do they have decision-making authority?
 - Genre + Media -  What is the most appropriate format to convey our message?
-- Context - Which factors shape your writing ?
+- Context - Which factors affect your writing ?